Publication of sold price

 - Any sign must be removed immediately at the earliest of the expiration of the brokerage contract or the signing of the deed of sale.

-For more information, please read the “Advertising guide for real estate and mortgage agencies and brokers”.
+For more information, please read the “Advertising guide for real estate agencies and brokers”.